meltyourface/blank/posts/Science-fiction-fantasy/Mastering-Advanced-Magic-in-Science-Fiction-Fantasy/index.md

 ### I. Underlying Principles of Advanced Magic

-Advanced magic in Science Fiction Fantasy draws its potency from three vital sources: The Causal Network, Spatio-Temporal Manipulation, and Energy Transmutation.
+**Advanced magic in Science Fiction Fantasy draws its potency from three vital sources**: The Causal Network, Spatio-Temporal Manipulation, and Energy Transmutation.

 1. **The Causal Network**: This principle recognizes that all events and entities across the universe are interconnected through a web of cause and effect.
 By tapping into this network, adepts can subtly influence events and outcomes in accordance with their desires.